 However, this short—and powerful—passage gets its meaning amidst the context of contentment.
 Paul is writing this letter to the church in Philippi to let them know that God has taught him to be content in times of plenty and in times of desperation (he’s writing this letter in prison).

 So, in its proper meaning, this verse is a tribute to a man who learned to follow God in any circumstance.
 Whatever came Paul’s way, he handled with faith.
 It could be stoning, prison, shipwreck, beatings, etc. This passage is not a clarion call to go out and accomplish great feats of strength, but a beautiful reminder to pursue faith and trust God in the midst of the ups and downs of a life given fully to the cause of Christ.

 So, if you get put in prison for preaching Christ, beaten, and learn to live with little food or possessions, and you find yourself content because you have Christ, well, this verse should definitely be quoted.

-2. Plans to Prosper
+Misused Bible Verse #2.
+Plans to Prosper

 “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.” — Jeremiah 29:11 (NIV)

-This verse is often quoted during a trial to encourage or inspire—pointing us to the promise that God has specific plans to help us prosper so don’t worry!
+The second of our misused Bible verses is often quoted during a trial to encourage or inspire—pointing us to the promise that God has specific plans to help us prosper so don’t worry!